Charles Schwab vs Betterment in 2026

 Betterment Review

-Schwab actually has two apps.
-One of them is called thinkorswim Mobile, and it does have a really advanced order ticket on it.
-For example, contingent on price can be selected, and OTO and OCO make appearances as well.
-The primary problem we consistently encounter on thinkorswim Mobile is display problems on our iPhone 6.
-We don’t have these problems on Schwab’s main app, which has trailing and stop orders.
-It also has mutual-fund and multi-leg option trading.
+Schwab offers two apps.
+One is thinkorswim Mobile, which includes a very advanced order ticket.
+For example, price-based triggers are available, and OTO and OCO orders are included.
+One ongoing drawback we run into with thinkorswim Mobile is screen issues on our iPhone 6.
+We don’t see those problems on Schwab’s primary app, which supports trailing orders and stops.
+It also supports mutual-fund trading and multi-leg options strategies.

 Schwab vs Betterment

-To complete the picture Schwab’s main app has an Artificial Intelligence, lots of market news, watchlists, analysts’ reports in pdf format, and alerts.
-Mobile check deposit, which doesn’t appear on Betterment’s app, is icing on the cake.
+To round things out, Schwab’s main app includes an Artificial Intelligence feature, plenty of market news, watchlists, analyst reports in pdf form, and alerts.
+Mobile check deposit, which is not found on Betterment’s app, is a nice extra.

 Winner: Schwab